University of Connecticut: Avery Point campus

 The campus was formerly the summer home of Morton Freeman Plant, a 19th-century railroad, steamship, and hotel magnate.
 Branford House was his mansion overlooking Long Island Sound, completed in 1904.
 The estate included what is now the Shennecossett Public Golf Course, which was turned over to the State of Connecticut in the 1930s.
 During World War II, the remaining portion of the Plant estate was leased to the Coast Guard as a training center, and the Avery Point Light was built.
 It was later converted into the University of Connecticut at Avery Point.
+Avery Point is the only regional campus that sponsors their own athletic program.
+They compete in the NJCAA.

 Stamford campus

 In 1951, the University of Connecticut began offering extension courses at the former Stamford High School to provide education for GIs returning from the Korean War.
 In the fall of 1952, the university formally established a regional campus in Stamford.
 Upon inception, UConn's Stamford Campus offered five courses — English, Mathematics, History, Speech, and Sociology, and enrolled 21 part-time students.